Pacific Life PremierCare Choice Max Review

 Once your telephone interview is reviewed, the underwriter at Pacific Life will reserve the right to order medical records to review if needed from your primary care physician and any specialists you may have seen.

-Pacific Life uses a 3rd party underwriter LTCG to determine eligibility.
+Pacific Life uses a 3rd party underwriter LTCG to determine eligibilty.
 LTCG also underwrites for Lincoln, Securian and Nationwide.

 OneAmerica does not use a 3rd party underwriter.
 OneAmerica underwrites its own applications.